Data linkage algebra, data linkage dynamics, and priority rewriting: Services and Use Operators

-A thread may perform an action for the purpose of interacting with a service that takes the action as a command to be processed.
-The processing of an action may involve a change of state of the service and at completion of the processing of the action the service returns a reply value to the thread.
-In this section, we introduce the use mechanism, which is concerned with this kind of interaction between threads and services.
+A thread may perform a basic action for the purpose of requesting a named service provided by an execution environment to process a method and to return a reply to the thread at completion of the processing of the method.
+In this section, we review the extension of \BTA\ with services and operators which are concerned with this kind of interaction between threads and services.

-It is assumed that a fixed but arbitrary finite set $\Foci$ of \emph{foci} and a fixed but arbitrary finite set $\Meth$ of \emph{methods} have been given.
-Each focus plays the role of a name of some service provided by an execution environment that can be requested to process a command.
-Each method plays the role of a command proper.
-For the set $\BAct$ of actions, we take the set $\set{f.m \where f \in \Foci, m \in \Meth}$.
-Performing an action $f.m$ is taken as making a request to the service named $f$ to process command~$m$.
+It is assumed that a fixed but arbitrary finite set $\Foci$ of \emph{foci} has been given.
+Foci play the role of names of the services provided by an execution environment.
+It is also assumed that a fixed but arbitrary finite set $\Meth$ of \emph{methods} has been given.
+For the set $\BAct$ of basic actions, we take the set $\set{f.m \where f \in \Foci, m \in \Meth}$.
+Performing a basic action $f.m$ is taken as making a request to the service named $f$ to process command $m$.